 Prohibited Billings Practice

-A licensee must not bill a consumer for:
+A Licensee must not bill a Consumer for:

-services not requested by the consumer.
+ICT Services not requested by the Consumer; or

-charges that are not authorized under the consumer’s contract; or
+For Post-Paid Services, charges that are not authorised under the Consumer’s Consumer Contract.

-services provided during a period of suspension unless otherwise authorized by law.

-Where an error in billing is identified, the licensee must rectify the error and issue an amended bill or refund as soon as practicable, and in any case within 30 days.
+Where an error in billing is identified, the Licensee must rectify the error and issue an amended bill, credit or refund within 30 days of the error being identified and resolved where it is reasonably practicable to do so.

 Payments Methods

-A licensee must offer at least two different payment options, one of which must not incur any additional processing fee to the consumer.
+A Licensee must offer at least two different payment options, one of which must not incur any additional processing fee to the Consumer that is charged by the Licensee.

 Late Payment and Credit Management

-A licensee may impose a late payment fee only if such fee is:
+A Licensee may impose a late payment fee only if such fee is:

-disclosed in the contract and Critical Information Summary.
+disclosed in the Consumer Contract or Critical Information Summary;

 reasonable and proportionate to the costs incurred; and